-In accordance with section 11A(4) of the Statutory Instruments Act 1946, the Llywydd has been informed that the Regulations do not adhere to the 21 day convention.
+In accordance with sections 4(1) and 11A(4) of the Statutory Instruments Act 1946, the Llywydd has been informed that the Regulations do not adhere to the 21 day convention and that the provisions which make changes to pre-departure testing, post-arrival testing and isolation requirements come into force before they can be laid.
 This is necessary owing to the risk posed in relation to coronavirus and in particular variant strains of the same, from passengers travelling to the UK.
 The changes made by these Regulations continue the four nation approach to international travel and ensure continuing alignment with England and the other nations.